-(FIN) interoperable is an voice communications network based on the Motorola MotoBridge platform, which enables Emergency Responders using dissimilar radio systems and frequencies to communicate directly with each other.
+The Florida Interoperability Network (FIN) is an interoperable voice communications network based on the communications network based on the Motorola MotoBridge platform, which enables Emergency Responders using dissimilar radio systems and frequencies to communicate directly with each other.
 The FL Department of Management Services operates the system, which is currently installed in over 240 PSAPs statewide.
 The State Watch Office has a FIN terminal, which is monitored by our Operations Officers 24/7 (resource name: "SOFEOC").